TanIX-22/Mascot-Management-ESIC-Automation-Ui-Path-Studio/README.md

 # Mascot-Management-ESIC-Automation-Ui-Path-Studio
 A lean UiPath bot for ESIC portal registration.
 It runs sequentially in a single browser session without heavy retry scopes.
 Smart Validation: Uses Check App State to spot existing PANs.
 Excel Logging: Marks duplicates as "Already Registered" and skips ahead.
 File Sync: Downloads and saves ID cards directly into employee folders.
-# ESIC Employee Registration Automation Bot

-A lean, high-efficiency UiPath automation bot built with Modern Design activities to streamline employee registration on the ESIC portal.
-Optimized for small batches, this workflow runs sequentially within a single browser session—completely eliminating the overhead of complex retry frameworks and repetitive logins.

 ## Visual Workflow Architecture